eavonius/powerdelivery/getting-started.markdown

 Once you have the code in a local directory, modify the PSMODULEPATH environment variable from the Windows "System" control panel application.
 Append the "Modules" subdirectory of the source to the end of your path.

-For example, if you cloned the github repo into *C:\Powerdelivery* and the current value of this variable is set to *C:\Somepath;C:\Someotherpath* the updated variable should look like this:
+For example, if you cloned the github repo into *C:\Powerdelivery* and the current value of PSMODULEPATH is *C:\Somepath;C:\Someotherpath* you should update it to this:

 *C:\Somepath;C:\Someotherpath;C:\Powerdelivery\Modules*